Skip to main content

 • Audit logs may not contain accurate user information

-• Activity may be shown as system or anonymous accounts
+• Reports may show activity under system or anonymous accounts instead of real users

 Configuration Scope Overview